Jim Webber, TweetChief Scientist at Neo Technology & Co-Author of "Rest in Practice"

 Dr. Jim Webber is Chief Scientist with Neo Technology the company behind the popular open source graph database Neo4j, where he works on graph database server technology and writes open source software.
 Jim is interested in using big graphs like the Web for building distributed systems, which led him to being a co-author on the book REST in Practice, having previously written Developing Enterprise Web Services - An Architect's Guide.
 Jim is an active speaker, presenting regularly around the world.
 His blog is located at http://jimwebber.org and he often tweets Jim Webber @jimwebber.

-This tutorial covers the core functionality from the Neo4j graph database, providing a mixture of theory and accompanying practical sessions to demonstrate the capabilities of graph data and the Neo4j database.
+This hands-on workshop covers the core functionality from the Neo4j graph database, providing a mixture of theory and accompanying practical sessions to demonstrate the capabilities of graph data and the Neo4j database.
 Specifically attendees will learn about:

 - NoSQL and Graph Database overview